daveshanley/gobeepme/README.md

 A simple console app/library/service to allow you to quickly ping and locate your iOS device.

-## Hosted Demo
+## Update (October 2021)

-Wanna check it out?
-You can try out the API or the UI [By clicking here](https://gobeepme.quobix.com:9443)
+This code is pretty old, the UI code is practically fossilized.
+It does still work however.

 ## What exactly is it though?